 She turned around at the corner, sneered, then took her leave.

 Naruto had his money now, so he had no reason to stay in his apartment.
 Slamming the door on his way out, he didn't even bother to lock it.
 No one dared to actually go in.
 They just threw things at it.
-Or even worse, break the door or the front exterior.
-He'd dread the thought of fixing either, or even both.
-The blond shook his hair around, a pace away from strolling outside.
+Even worse, break the door or the front exterior.
+He dreaded the thought of fixing either or even both.
+The blond smoothed his hair down before going outside.
 He didn't want to think about it longer than he had to.
-The Villagers wouldn't change.
+The villagers wouldn't change.
 So what was the point of dwelling?
-He settled for taking in the outside.
+He settled for losing himself in the crisp, fresh air.

 It was around noon.
-The sky was bright.
-The air was cool.
+The sky was bright and the wind was cool.
 His trash cans were haphazardly thrown to the old, cracked cement.
-Trash was strewn all over.
+Trash was strewn all over the ground.
 The smell was rank, and the sun certainly did not help it any.
-It wafted through the air, but somehow never managed to get inside, much to his surprise.
+It wafted through the air, but somehow never managed to get inside.
 After a second, Naruto dragged himself over to clean up the mess.
-What did the Villagers expect to accomplish with their actions?
+What did the villagers expect to accomplish with their actions?
 It wasn't like he'd leave just because a few trash cans were tipped over.

-After the fact, he wondered what he was going to do today.
-As good as training sounded, he couldn't let them see how advanced he'd gotten just yet.
-Naruto had to hide his abilities.
-He was a great ninja, and when the time came he wouldn't be able to hide it any longer.
+He wondered what he was going to do today.
+As good as training sounded, he couldn't let them see how advanced he was just yet.
+When the time came, he wouldn't be able to hide it any longer.
 For now, he was just weak Naruto—nothing more, nothing less.

-"Kyūbi…" came, like underhand kunai from a shadow, several harsh whispers.
-Everyone stopped what they were doing.
-Just to turn and glower at him.
-Soon, he knew that was his cue to leave.
+Everyone but the Uchihas stopped what they were doing, just to turn and glower at him.
+He knew that was his cue to leave.
 He shouldn't have stared for so long anyways.
-But it couldn't be helped, now.
-The Jinchūriki cleared his throat, casting his eyes downward as if something interesting were plastered across the ground.
+But it couldn't be helped now.
+The Jinchūriki cleared his throat, casting his eyes downward as if something interesting was plastered on the ground.

-Those possibilities.
-They swirled like a storm.
-He continued to stare down until a hard body bumped into him.
+Those possibilities swirled like a storm.
+He continued to stare at the ground until a hard body bumped into him.

-"Sorry, I wasn't looking where I was going…" Naruto's gaze traveled to the other man's eyes.
-Which clashed.
-What a strange color they were: Silver, with intricate black swirls...or was that writing?
+"Sorry, I wasn't looking where I was going…" Naruto's gaze traveled to the other man's eyes and they clashed.
+What a strange color they were; silver with intricate black swirls...or was that writing?

 What a strange man.

-Blond spikes shook before he continued toward the school again.
+He shook his head before he continued towards the school again.
 He doubted he'd ever see that man again.
 Why ponder over things that didn't concern himself?

 "Naruto Uzumaki, how nice of you to show."

 The woman's face was familiar, but he couldn't pull it from memory.
 She was relatively young, perhaps around Kakashi's age?
-Her brunet tresses were pulled back into a high pony tail, and several strands were sticking out.
+Her brunet tresses were pulled back into a high pony tail and several strands were sticking out.
 She would've been attractive if not for the perpetual scowl etched into her features.
-Her whole aura screamed "bad woman."
-Though probably just another teacher who works at the Academy.
+Her whole aura screamed "bitch", though probably just another teacher who works at the Academy.